superlaser97/SimpleHomepage1/README.md

 # A Modern, Self-Contained Homepage

 A fast, modern, and highly customizable homepage that runs entirely from a single HTML file.
 No databases, no complicated setup.
 Organize your links, manage notes, and keep track of reminders with an intuitive interface.
-All your data is securely stored in your browser's local storage.
+All your data is stored in your browser's local storage.

 ![screenshot1](screenshots/screenshot1.png)
 ![screenshot2](screenshots/screenshot2.png)